temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Conclusion

+This tutorial demonstrates how to build an email subscription application using Temporal and Go.
-This tutorial creates a web server that interacts with Temporal to manage an email subscription process, that users can subscribe, unsubscribe, and lookup the status of their subscription details with.
+By leveraging Workflows, Activities, and Queries, you created a web server that interacts with Temporal to manage each subscription.

 With this knowledge, you'll be able to use more complex Workflows and Activities to create even stronger applications.